 To simulate the experience of an in-person event but in an on-demand format, we have prepared a series of videos and other interactive content for you.
 The whole experience should take, on average, between 1 hour to an hour and a half, and will be available from May-August 2021, so you can revisit at any time.

-Click through the slide show directly below to get started.
 Advance slides using the arrow keys at the bottom of the frame.
-The audio should play automatically, but if it does not, you can hit the speaker icon to play (or toggle the arrow keys back and forth once).
+To hear the audio for each slide, hit the speaker icon in the top right corner.
 You can use the three-dot button next to the arrow keys to view the slide show in a new window, autoplay, and explore other options.

 Every year, the state legislature passes new laws or revisions to existing laws that impact the Oregon Land Use Planning Program and land use laws.
 While staff can apply mandatory laws directly from the Oregon Revised Statutes, the preference is to incorporate into the Land Use and Development Ordinance (LUDO) through references and updated code.